hdelzein/ScanMartchPrl/README.md

 - 1- Line 263 to 273

 ## Step Two.
-Find pose transform by using ICP or NDT matching
+Find pose transform by using ICP matching

-I used ICP and the code is from:
+I used ICP and the code function execution is from:

 - 1- Line 278 to 284

 ## Step Three.
-Created the ICP function reused from the homework
+Created the ICP function and reused it from the homework

 - 1- Line 103 to 155